swcarpentry/git-novice/01-backup.md

 (remember, `>>` appends rather than overwriting):

 ```
+$ nano mars.txt
+$ cat mars.txt
+Cold and dry, but everything is my favorite color
-$ echo "The two moons may be a problem for Wolfman" >> mars.txt
+The two moons may be a problem for Wolfman
 ```

+We don't need to run `git add` again, because Git already knows this file is on the list of things it's managing.
+If we run `git status`,
-This time, `git status` tells us that the file has been modified, because Git already knows it's supposed to keep track of it:
+it tells us the file has been modified:

 ```
 $ git status